-To fulfill the public comment and review period for the Action Plan Draft, the City published the Notice of 30 Days Public Review and Comment Period advertisement in the local newspaper and City website on March 27, 2020.
+To fulfill the public comment and review period for the Action Plan Draft, the City published the Notice of 30 Days Public Review and Comment Period advertisement in the local newspaper and City website on April 20, 2021.
 A copy of the plan was available in the office for review.
-The last day for the public to submit comments was April 26, 2020.
-No requests to review the AP draft or comments were received.
+The last day for the public to submit comments was May 20, 2021.